ConnieGuan/YellowCow/milestones/milestone9.md

 ---

 Connie:
--Added a color picker bar and hooked it up to the canvas so now users can select a color from the color bar to begin drawing.
+- Added a color picker bar and hooked it up to the canvas so now users can select a color from the color bar to begin drawing.
--Fixed the canvas resizing bug
+- Fixed the canvas resizing bug
--Making the post/canvas view more mobile friendly -Added in a new navbar with a collapsable menu
+- Making the post/canvas view more mobile friendly
+- Added in a new navbar with a collapsable menu

 ---